San Sebastián to Zarautz

 The iconic changing tents, or “toldos”, on the beach for swimmers.
 These white striped tents show up on the beach every spring and are an integral part of the beach culture in Zarautz.

-During the rest of the day, I hiked around a bit, checked out the renovated building that used to be walled off until they fixed it up, and visited some cafés where I used to teach private classes.
+During the rest of the day, I hiked around a bit, checked out the renovated building that used to be walled off, and visited some cafés where I used to teach private classes.
 The coffee was still good, as were the pastries.

 After taking some photos from the top of the hill just outside of Zarautz, I made my way back into town to wander a bit and to enjoy some more coastal swimming before the hike took me inland.